$20.81 – $208.10

 Blue Cohosh was also considered a powerful emmenagogue.
 Women of various tribes would use a root infused tea to suppress heavy menstrual flow, relieve cramps and promote dropsical discharges.
 Blue Cohosh is said to warm and dry the body and benefits women who experience amenorrhea (lack of menstruation) caused by being cold and damp.

 The energetic and flavour of Blue Cohosh are arid, bitter, drying and warming.
 Blue Cohosh Root has an affinity toward the uterus, nervous system and musculoskeletal system.

 1 teaspoon of Blue Cohosh Root to one cup of boiling water.
 Simmer for 15 minutes, strain and drink up to three cups a day.

 Cautions and contraindications:

 This information is for educational purposes only and is not intended to diagnose, treat or cure any disease or illness.
-Please consult your health care provider before the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
-Individual results may vary
+Please consult your healthcare provider prior to the use of this product if you are pregnant, nursing, taking medications or have a medical condition.
+Individual results may vary.

 There are no reviews yet.